leonardcser/bunnyhop.nvim/README.md

 busted spec/path_to_file.lua
 ```

+## Common Errors with Local Testing

+> [!Note]
+> For The local testing to work you need to have Lua 5.1 set as your default version for luarocks.
+> If that's not the case you can pass `--lua-version 5.1` to all the luarocks commands above.

-If you see an error like `module 'busted.runner' not found`:
+1. If you see an error like `module 'busted.runner' not found` run the following command:

+This sets the correct luarocks path.
 ```bash
 eval $(luarocks path --no-bin)
 ```

-For this to work you need to have Lua 5.1 set as your default version for
-luarocks.
-If that's not the case you can pass `--lua-version 5.1` to all the
-luarocks commands above.

 [rockspec-format]: https://github.com/luarocks/luarocks/wiki/Rockspec-format
 [luarocks]: https://luarocks.org